mjethanandani/ietf-bgp-yang/README.md

 % make container

-If the draft is build, it can be copied out of the container using the
+If the draft is build, it can be copied out of the container into the host system using the command:
-command:

 docker cp :/file/path/within/container /host/path/target